 But what is transactive memory?
 It is a three dimensional matrix, representing what every agent (A) thinks every other agent (A) knows (K) or believes (B).
-There are, currently, two separate transactive memory matrices, a knowledge transactive memory (A x A x K) and a belief transactive memory (A x A x B).
-In Construct's implementation of Transactive Memory, ! each ego maintains transactive memory only of alters it is connected to in the interaction sphere. !
+There are, currently, three separate transactive memory matrices: a knowledge transactive memory (A x A x K); a belief transactive memory (A x A x B), a binary task transactive memory (A x A x BT).

+In Construct's implementation of Transactive Memory, each ego maintains transactive memory only of alters it is connected to in the interaction sphere.

 Agents do not necessarily (and often do not) have a good grasp of what other agents actually know.
-You have probably met people that thought you knew things you didn't, or, conversely, you may have assumed that somebody else didn't know much about a topic dear to your heart, but they actually knew quite a lot about it.
+You have probably met people that thought you knew things you did not, or, conversely, you may have assumed that somebody else did not know much about a topic dear to your heart, but they actually knew quite a lot about it.
 Both of these real-life experiences can be approached via appropriate modification of Transactive Memory.